 The Ala Wai Yacht Harbor, Hawaii’s largest boat harbor, straddles both sides of the Ala Wai Canal where it joins the ocean between Waikiki and Ala Moana.
 The yacht harbor is home to a couple of yard clubs sheltering a huge selection of boats, many visiting from all over the world.
 This is also the finish of the Los Angeles - Honolulu Trans Pacific sailing race, one of the longest running sailing races in the world.

-Ala Moana History Before those Ala Moana condos towered over the equally imposing shopping mall, this was once a very different place.
+Ala Moana History Ala Moana was once a very different place.
 Not only did it have another name, 'Kalia', it was also mostly swampland with some scattered taro patches.
 A place that, for centuries, mainly fishermen lived.

 In 1912 Hawaiian Dredging, owned by Walter Dillingham, bought land here for the dumping of coral, sand and dirt from their projects around Oahu.
 This filled in much of the wetlands and ponds, creating solid ground, much of which became Ala Moana Park.
 The area set aside for the park was officially dedicated in 1934, in part by President Roosevelt.

 The next couple of decades saw small homes becoming more numerous nearby, but nothing that could be called a real neighborhood.
 It was purely a low-rise, low density district.
 That would change with the coming of Ala Moana Center.

 Envisioned as early as 1948 by Lowell Dillingham, Walter's son, it wouldn't be until 1957 that Hawaiian Dredging actually began building on what had been bare land.
 Ala Moana Center was finished and opened with great fanfare in 1959, coinciding with the advent of Statehood.